Links on Android Authority may earn us a commission. Learn more.

 - Expensive

-Garmin Venu 2 Plus: The best Apple Watch Series 8 and Ultra alternative for fitness
+Garmin Venu 2 Plus: The best Apple Watch Series 8 and Ultra alternative for iPhone users

 The Venu 2 Plus is a smartwatch better attuned to the health-conscious crowd.
-Buyers get the same features baked into the original Venu 2 but benefit from the Plus’ new smartwatch additions.
-Overall, it features excellent GPS accuracy, even more music storage for those who prefer offline listening, and excellent background health and sleep tracking.
+Buyers get the same features baked into the original Venu 2 but benefit from the Plus model’s new smartwatch additions.
+Overall, it features excellent GPS accuracy, more music storage for those who prefer offline listening, and excellent background health and sleep tracking.
 Garmin’s legacy features, like Body Battery, are also included.
-The Plus also gains voice assistant support, on-wrist calling smarts, and quicker charging.
-It’s also much better for swimming (the Apple Watch can track swimming, but the Venu 2 is better at it).
+The Plus also gains voice assistant support, on-wrist calling smarts, quicker charging, and a newly-activated ECG feature to keep tabs on your heart’s health.
+It’s also much better at tracking swimming than the Apple Watch, while recovery features also make it a much better training watch.

 However, the Venu 2 Plus isn’t perfect.
 Battery life is better than the Apple Watch Series 8, but its new features cut its endurance compared to the original Venu 2.
 Unlike the Galaxy Watch 5, the Venu 2 Plus plays nice with iPhones but lacks some Android-only features.
 Unfortunately, its extensive feature set comes at a price that’s well higher than the Series 8.

-If you have Apple Watch Ultra levels of cash lying around and crave a hardier high-end watch, consider grabbing the more extreme sport and outdoor-orientated Garmin Epix Gen 2.
+If you have Apple Watch’s Ultra levels of cash and crave a hardier high-end watch, consider grabbing the more extreme sport and outdoor-orientated Garmin Fenix 7 Pro.

 Pros